flabbergast/sha204_playground/arduino/README.md

 Arduino sets the size of the Serial buffer to 64.
-This seems to cause problems when the data sent to firmware is longer than that (which it is for instance with the `talk_to_sha204 check_mac` command).
+This seems to cause problems when the data sent to firmware is longer than that (which it is for instance with the `talk_to_sha204 check_mac` or `talk_to_sha204 sha` commands).
 If things work, but you get a weird error with this command, increase the size of the Serial buffer.
 Unfortunately, this requires editing a file in the Arduino directory:
 `<ARDUINO_APP_DIR>/<MAYBE_SOME_MORE_DIRS/hardware/arduino/cores/arduino/HardwareSerial.cpp`,
 change `#define SERIAL_BUFFER_SIZE 64` to `#define SERIAL_BUFFER_SIZE
 100`.